 - Meta Description also helps in increasing CTR so we should not put this in the hands of SEO Plugins.

-16. Submit your Sitmap in Google Search Console and bing webmaster tool
+16. Submit your Sitemap in Google Search Console and Bing webmaster tool

 A sitemap is a file which contains all the URLs of pages, posts, videos, images, etc. which webmaster wants to index.